abingdonpta/abingdonpta/content/about/roles.md

 ### 🏫 CCPTA Representative

-The County Council of PTA's (CCPTA) serves as the corganizing body for the PTA's of all of Arlington's public schools, although it is independent of APS.
+The County Council of PTA's (CCPTA) serves as the organizing body for the PTA's of all of Arlington's public schools, although it is independent of APS.
 The CCPTA serves as a venue for PTA officials to exchange ideas and information.
 Read more about CCPTA [on their website](https://ccpta.apsva.us).

 - **Location**: Home
 - **Time of day**: Evening